sharmiliprathap/competitor-impact-analysis/README.md

 ORDER BY period_order
 ;
 ```
-Mean and median stayed close in the uplift period, indicating the increase was steady across days rather than driven by outliers.
-Volatility remained controlled even as revenue rose, which is a strong sign that the uplift reflects a structural shift rather than noise.
+Pre‑closure daily sales averaged ~₹2,658, with a median of ₹2,559 and standard deviation of ₹1,077.
+Post‑closure, the mean rose to ~₹5,691 and the median to ₹5,644, with volatility at ~₹1,238.
+Post‑opening, the mean stayed high at ~₹5,353, median ₹5,201, and volatility ~₹1,169.
+The mean and median remain close across periods, and volatility doesn’t spike, confirming the uplift is steady and structural rather than driven by a few outlier days.

 **6. Retention of Captured Revenue**